Data breach notification. Product recall. Legal notice. Sometimes you have to email everyone, including people who unsubscribed years ago.

 When You Must Send to Everyone

-Real example: When Equifax was breached in 2017, they were legally required to notify all affected customers—including those who had opted out of marketing emails years earlier.
+When Equifax was breached in 2017, they had to notify all affected customers, including those who had opted out of marketing emails years earlier.
+That's the reality of mandated emails.

 Why Mandated Emails Are Risky